MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### EnableWINS

+Indicates whether inbound Windows Internet Name Service (WINS) traffic should be allowed.

-If true, corresponding ports are open and Windows Internet Naming Service (WINS) will be available.
-If false, WINS ports are not open.
+If `true`, corresponding ports are open and Windows Internet Naming Service (WINS) will be available.
+If `false`, WINS ports are not open.

 ```yaml
 Type: Boolean